Be innovative. Affect change. Make a positive impact in your community.

 The day included lunch in The Den provided by The Last Class, our Georgian College social enterprise with student employees managing most aspects of the catering.
 The interactive day included an inspiration garden, labyrinth wellness walk, creative collisions area of displays, end of day mocktails and treats, free parking and more!

 Past student-led projectsin collaboration with our community partners

 CPI projects winter 2013

 Changemaking in our communities

-Welcome to SENCO – Social Enterprise Network Central Ontario
+Welcome to the Social Enterprise Network Central Ontario (senco)

 We are catalysts for change

-- Christine Hiles, Special Projects Assistant: Christine Hiles or ext.
+- Christine Hiles, Special Projects Assistant, CSI: Christine Hiles or ext.
 3067

-- Quentin Evans, Community Projects Initiative Liaison: Quentin Evans or ext.
+- Quentin Evans, Community Impact Projects Liaison: Quentin Evans or ext.
 3389

-- Nicole Norris, Community Projects Initiative Liaison: Nicole Norris or ext.
+- Nicole Norris, Community Impact Projects Liaison: Nicole Norris or ext.
 3309